Building Modern Single Page Applications: Laravel + Inertia

 Inertia Installation

-First, install Laravel Breeze via Composer:
+First, install Laravel Breeze from composer:

 composer require laravel/breeze --dev

-Next, install and set up Breeze:
+Then install and set up Breeze:

 php artisan breeze:install